 Bottom Line

 The Gabb Watch 3 does exactly what it promises: give kids a way to call, text, and be located, without giving them the internet.
 If that’s your priority, buy it.
-The GPS tracking works, the build quality is solid, and the parental controls leave zero loopholes.
+The feature set is intentionally narrow, and the parental controls leave zero loopholes.

 FAQ